 We advise and represent the food industry, suppliers and distributors in matters of food law and all other legal issues related to the production and marketing of foods and beverages.
 Our key areas of work are:

 Due to our long-standing experience, our work is characterized by legal and market expertise, speed, pragmatism and sense of proportion.
 We offer legal advice in all shapes and sizes, represent interests to local institutions and governmental institutions as well as and in courts and we take over legal functions being outsourced.
 Our utmost priority is to develop holistic advice and tailored made solutions to meet the needs of our clients.

-If you wish more information please click this text.
+If you like more information please click the text.